woojin444/EAssetTracking/README.md

 ## Project Purpose

 The purpose of the project is not only to research, develop and prototype a relevant product, but to deliver value to the clients and ultimately the end users.
 Our main goal revolves around resolving end users' problems in a viable method.
 These methods include providing safety to personnel who are in danger and increasing time efficiency of clients.

+## Project Scope

+After preliminary market research on the topics of tracking systems in harsh environments, the scope of the project was decided to be personnel and asset tracking in oil rigs.
+The project will look into optimising existing systems for the target environment and processing data from the environment to improve efficiency for the clients.

 ## Stakeholders
 There are multiple different stakeholders of the project.
 These include: the team, Thales, mining and oil companies and their employees.